Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/faces.rst

 that follows the surrounding geometry.

 The best predictable result can be achieved if you select two opposite edge loops with an equal number of vertices.
-When single, closed edge loop is selected, the Span/Offset options allows you to adjust the way two opposite edge loops are detected from one closed edge loop.
+When a single, closed edge loop is selected, the Span/Offset options allows you to adjust the way two opposite edge loops are detected from one closed edge loop.